majo48/arena-git/ENVIRONMENT.md

   - etc. same as below

 - This setup is rather complicated (and also slow) using VS Code on the remote server.
 The VS Code concept is "keep the source on the remote".
 - Remote is OK, but Pycharm (and syncing) are much better experience.
-You need to pay for remote debugging with PyCharm.
+However, you need to pay for remote debugging with PyCharm.
 - I prefer keeping things simple (local), thus the move to macOS, see above.
 This way PyCharm is also a fallback for VC Code.

 # WINDOWS - WSL - Python (discontinued)